– Weltmanagement –

 Daniela Fally has worked with renowned conductors, including Adam Fischer, Asher Fisch, Leopold Hager, Julia Jones, Philippe Jordan, Simone Young, Ulf Schirmer, Peter Schneider, Nicolaus Harnoncourt, Bertrand de Billy, Christoph Eschenbach, Franz Welser-Möst, and Christian Thielemann.

-Aside from her extensive repertoire in lied, her most important roles in opera include Blonde (Die Entführung aus dem Serail), Rosina (Il barbiere di Siviglia), Marie (La fille du régiment), Norina (Don Pasquale), Olympia (Les contes d’Hoffmann), Gretel (Hänsel und Gretel), Sophie (Der Rosenkavalier), Zerbinetta (Ariadne auf Naxos), Fiakermilli (Arabella), Oscar (Ballo in maschera), Titania (A Midsummer Night’s Dream), and the role she was born to play, Adele (Die Fledermaus).
+Besides her extensive repertoire as a Lied recitalist and concert singer, her most important roles in opera include Blonde (Die Entführung aus dem Serail), Rosina (Il barbiere di Siviglia), Marie (La fille du régiment), Norina (Don Pasquale), Olympia (Les contes d’Hoffmann), Gretel (Hänsel und Gretel), Sophie (Der Rosenkavalier), Zerbinetta (Ariadne auf Naxos), Fiakermilli (Arabella), Oscar (Ballo in maschera), Titania (A Midsummer Night’s Dream), and the role she was born to play, Adele (Die Fledermaus).

 Recent highlights include her debuts at the Lyric Opera Chicago (Adele), at the Opéra Bastille in Paris and at the Semperoper Dresden (Zerbinetta), at the Salzburg Easter Festival under the baton of Christian Thielemann and Adele at the Teatro alla Scala in Milan where she was reinvited to sing Zerbinetta.
-At the Vienna State Opera she performed for example the title roles of Marie in Fille du Régiment as well as Amina in La Sonnambula alongside Juan Diego Florez, Olympia with Piotr Beczala in Contes d’Hoffmann, and Zerbinetta, also on tour in Tokyo.
+At the Vienna State Opera she performed for example the title roles of Marie in La Fille du Régiment as well as Amina in La Sonnambula alongside Juan Diego Florez, Olympia with Piotr Beczala in Les Contes d’Hoffmann, and Zerbinetta, also on tour in Tokyo.
 On 25 May 2021 Daniela Fally was awarded the title of “Kammersängerin” in Vienna.
-Future projects include numerous concert performances at the Konzerthaus Dortmund and in Munich with the Münchner Rundfunkorchester.
+In October 2021 she was appointed Professor of voice at the University of Music and the Performing Arts in Vienna.
+Future projects include Fiakermilli at the Semperoper Dresden and numerous concerts e.g. in Vienna, Wiesbaden and Grafenegg.